-With the rise of exclusive wellness retreats and sublime spas, Jean-Michel Gatby, master architect of Aman Sveti Stefan, Montenegro; Amanyara, Turks and Caicos; and Aman Venice Italy shares his design inspiration behind the creation of environments of rejuvenation and relaxation.
+With the rise of exclusive wellness retreats and sublime spas, Jean-Michel Gatby, master architect of Aman Sveti Stefan, Montenegro; Amanyara, Turks and Caicos; and Aman Venice, Italy, shares his design inspiration behind the creation of environments of rejuvenation and relaxation.

 Belgium-born Gathy discovered his passion for geography and architecture as a young child during the wake of numerous family trips.
 At the age of nine, he was entrusted with the responsibility of organising family holidays across Europe.
-He identified and visited structures and landscapes emblematic of each country.
-The 62-year-old architect left Belgium for Asia in 1981 after graduating in 1978, spending most of his life in Asia, and the last 22 years being in Malaysia.
+He identified and visited structures and emblematic landscapes of each country.
+The 62-year-old architect left Belgium for Asia in 1981 after graduating in 1978, spending most of his life in Asia, and the last 22 years in Malaysia.
 He founded DENNISTON in 1983 as an architecture office with a specific niche market, specialising in the creation of innovative designs for up-market hotels and other establishments in the hotel sector.

 The Aman Sveti Stefan in Montenegro was constructed out of a 15th Century fortress.
 Gathy and DENNISTON drew inspiration from historical features and contemporary reinterpretations while preserving cultural and heritage elements.
 The property is divided into two distinct halves comprising 50 rooms and villas as well as eight magnificent suites.

 It is said to be the most beautiful in the Adriatic.
 Each room is designed with an elegant décor in off-whites and neutral tones.
 The 1,600sqm spa offers treatments following a holistic personalised approach with natural Aman products and outdoor terraces for relaxation.